Accommodation and Compliance Series:

 There are numerous products that can be used to accommodate people with limitations.
 JAN's Searchable Online Accommodation Resource (SOAR) at http://AskJAN.org/soar is designed to let users explore various accommodation options.
 Many product vendor lists are accessible through this system; however, upon request JAN provides these lists and many more that are not available on the Web site.
 Contact JAN directly if you have specific accommodation situations, are looking for products, need vendor information, or are seeking a referral.

-American Psychiatric Association: Diagnosis and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision.
-Washington, DC, American Psychiatric Association, 2000.
+American Psychiatric Association: Diagnosis and Statistical Manual of Mental Disorders, Fifth Edition, Arlington, VA, American Psychiatric Association, 2013.